Haitian Vodou: 20th century to the present

+President Jean-Bertrand Aristide granted Vodou official recognition in 2003.
+Vodou also spread abroad.
+The early 20th century saw growing Haitian migration take Vodou to eastern Cuba, while later migrants introduced it to the U.S. There, Vodou attracted non-Haitians, especially African Americans and Caribbean migrants, syncretized with religions like Santería and Spiritism, and contributed to the New Orleans Voodoo Revival.

 Demographics

 Many Vodouists interpret Haiti's flag through their own theology; in this view, the blue is for Ezili Dantò, and the red for Ogou Feray.

 Vodou is the majority religion of Haiti, for most Haitians practice both Vodou and Roman Catholicism.
 An often used joke about Haiti holds that the island's population is 85% Roman Catholic, 15% Protestant, and 100% Vodou.
-Even some of those who reject Vodou acknowledge its close associations with Haitian identity.
+Even some Haitians who reject Vodou acknowledge its close associations with Haitian identity.

-It is difficult to determine how many Haitians practice Vodou, largely because the country has never had an accurate census and many Vodouists will not openly admit they practice the religion.
+It is difficult to determine how many Haitians practice Vodou, largely because the country has never had an accurate census and many Vodouists will not openly admit to practicing the religion.
 Among the country's middle and upper-classes, for instance, many individuals publicly decry Vodou yet privately practice it.
-Estimates have nevertheless been made; one suggested that 80% of Haitians practice Vodou, while in 1992, Desmangles put the number of Haitian practitioners at six million.
-Several scholars have suggested that Haitian religion could be seen as a continuum with Vodou on one end and Roman Catholicism at the other, but with most Haitians operating between the two, going through Roman Catholic rites of passage but turning to Vodou ritual specialists in times of crisis.
+Estimates have nevertheless been made; in 1992, Desmangles put the number of Haitian practitioners at six million.
+Several scholars have suggested that Haitian religion could be seen as a continuum with Vodou on one end and Roman Catholicism at the other, but with most Haitians operating between the two, undergoing Roman Catholic rites of passage but turning to Vodou in times of crisis.

 Vodouists learn about the religion by taking part in its rituals, with children learning by observing adults.
-Vodou does not focus on proselytizing; according to Brown, it has "no pretensions to the universal."
+Vodou does not focus on proselytizing; according to Brown, it has "no pretensions to the universal".
 It has nevertheless spread beyond Haiti; amid the Revolution, many Haitians fled to Louisiana, where their Vodou contributed to the development of Louisiana Voodoo.
-Since then, Vodou has also spread to other Caribbean countries like the Dominican Republic, Cuba, and Puerto Rico, as well as to Western countries such as France, Canada, and the United States.
-Major ounfòs exist in U.S. cities such as Miami, New York City, Washington, DC, Boston, and Oakland, California.
+Since then, Vodou has spread to other Caribbean countries like the Dominican Republic, Cuba, and Puerto Rico, as well as to Western nations such as France, Canada, and the United States.
+Major ounfòs exist in U.S. cities like Miami, Oakland, Boston, New York City, and Washington, D.C..